 Years later, it can be difficult to find the i Series irons in new condition.

 Regardless, you can find fantastic deals for different dot colours, configurations, and shaft types on eBay, but just be aware of their policies.
 If you look through the search results, you can find plenty of listings for both new and used i irons.

 If you aren’t sure which dot colour is right for you, you can do the following: measure both your height and the distance from the ground to your wrist when standing naturally, and then match these two measurements to a PING colour code chart to find a lie setting that works for you.

 Rating: 4.9/5 (a MUST-try)

-Pros: Very workable yet forgiving; long irons are easy to hit and get up in the air; beautifully soft impact feel with good weighting throughout the swing; playable; classy look
+- long irons are easy to hit and get up in the air

 Best suited for: Golfers looking to make their first foray into the realm of better-player irons, or golfers looking for a balanced blend of workability and forgiveness.

-If you have any thoughts or questions about PING’s i irons, feel free to drop a comment below and I’ll get back to you as soon as I can!
+If you have any thoughts or questions about PING’s i irons, go ahead and leave a comment below!